swcarpentry-ja/carpentries-coc/topic_folders/workshop_administration/workshop_admin_workflow.md

 #### For Self-Organised Workshops

-1. Instructors notify Regional Coordinator about upcoming self organised workshop.
-This is no fee (suggested or mandated) for a self organised workshop.
+1. Host submits the [Carpentries workshop request form](https://amy.carpentries.org/forms/workshop/).
+There is no fee (suggested or mandated) for a self organised workshop.

 1. Regional Coordinator reminds them that as a self organised workshop they will have access to our surveys but will not receive any other support in coordinating this workshop.